Prathamesh2016/Ecossie_Kids/README.md

 ## Thanks
-@Munisah Muneer,  @Peng Liu,  @Mei Wei, significantly helped with the development of your project.
+@Munisah Muneer,  @Peng Liu,  @Mei Wei, significantly helped with the development of the project.